makerdao/mips/MIP6/mip6.md

 ## Sentence Summary

-MIP6 provides an overview of defines a standardised application form used to kick off the process of onboarding a new collateral asset to the Maker Protocol.
+MIP6 defines a standardized application form used to kick off the process of onboarding a new collateral asset to the Maker Protocol.

 ## Paragraph Summary